Table of Contents Show

 Since it is close to Grand Isle, you can camp at one of the Grand Isle Campgrounds and visit the refuge.

 7. Fontainebleau State Park

-This place is a good choice for a family vacation or weekend getaways, one of the New Orleans beaches that can be added to your to-do list when you visit the state.
-The waterways here are inviting, and the beach is divided in half by an onsite bathroom, and on one side is sand, and on the other, trees and rocks.
+This place is a good choice for a family vacation or weekend getaway.
+It is one of the New Orleans beaches that can be added to your to-do list when you visit the state.
+The waterways here are inviting, and the beach is divided in half by an onsite bathroom; on one side is sand, and on the other, trees and rocks.

 There are deluxe cabins available if you want to stay overnight.
 Fontainebleau State Park is 50 minutes from New Orleans and can be accessed easily if you have a vehicle.

 This barrier island is a two-hour drive from New Orleans to the South, and the beaches here are some of the popular beaches near New Orleans that you can visit for relaxation and tranquility.
 The Grand Isle, also known as the ‘Sportsman’s Paradise,’ is one of the islands between New Orleans and the Gulf of Mexico.
 Fishing and birdwatching are quite popular on this island.
 The Butterfly Dome is another attraction where you can be one with the butterflies.

 There are different species of fish in the waters, and there are many seafood restaurants, hotels, and campsites here in case you are planning to stay overnight or spend the weekend.
 Suppose you are looking for a weekend getaway or a family fun gathering on one of the New Orleans beaches; in that case, you may head toward Grand Isle State Park and have fun on the beaches, walk on the 400-ft fishing pier, and go on one of the nature trails to enjoy the natural beauty of the place.

 The island is famous for the Grand Isle Migratory Bird Festival, which happens in April, and in July, they have the Tarpon Rodeo Fishing Tournament.